SETI/rms-cspyce/README.md

 `spice_cell.size = value`
 : Grows or shrinks the maximum size of the `SpiceCell`.
 If the number of active elements is greater than `value`, it is reduced to `value`.
-This operation is a `cspyce` enhancement does not exist in CSPICE.
+This operation is a `cspyce` enhancement that does not exist in CSPICE.

 `spice_cell.card`
 : Same as `len(spice_cell)`.
-(Also known as the "cardinality".
-Hence the name).
+(Also known as the "cardinality"; hence the name).

 `spice_cell.card = value`
 : Changes the number of active elements in the `SpiceCell`.
 Must have `0 ≤ value < spice_cell.size`.

 `spice_cell.as_array()`
-: Shows the active contents of the array as a numpy array
+: Returns a view of the active contents of the array as a numpy array

-`spice_cell.as_intervals`
+`spice_cell.as_intervals()`
-: Shows the active contents of the array as a 2-dimensional `card/2`x 2 array.
+: Returns a view of the active contents of the array as a 2-dimensional `card/2`x 2 array.
 Many `SpiceCell`s are used to represent intervals in which each pair of numbers represents the lower and upper bounds.